Icon Fonts vs SVGs - Which One Should You Use?

 Apart from the resources mentioned above, there are also a variety of icon websites out there which provide high quality vectors as either a paid or free service.
 Check out our complete icon library resources guide as well as our post on improving the speed of your glyphicons through using a glyphicon CDN.

 There is still some debate in the community regarding whether or not icon fonts are better than SVGs or vice-versa.
 The truth is, what makes one or the other "better", in some cases, depends on the circumstance in which it is being used.

 However, more often than not, SVGs are the preferred method.
 They're much more scalable, offer a better user experience, and are supported by all major browsers.
-Even a few of the top web performance experts say that moving away from icon fonts in favor of SVGs is essential in 2018.
+Even a few of the top web performance experts say that moving away from icon fonts in favor of SVGs is essential.